 - Admit when you make a mistake.
 Take responsibility and resolve issues

 - Earn a reputation for being consistent and reliable

 - Surprise them

 There is no shortcut to earning customers that trust a company.
-Loyalty is built on trust and there are three must haves for building customer trust and loyalty.
+Customer loyalty is built on trust and there are three must-haves for building customer trust and loyalty.
 A company has to be worthy of that trust—by building positive, genuine relationships and experiences with customers.